insooth/insooth.github.io/cpp-type-inference.md

 ## A case of including

-Some sources say that using forward declaration whenever possible is a must, others say that headers shall be self-contained (which implies that order of `#include`s does not matter).
+Some sources say that using forward declarations whenever possible is a must, others say that headers shall be self-contained (which implies that order of `#include`s does not matter).
 Let's consider an interface (file `interface.hpp`):

 ```c++
 struct A;